 The streets are adorned with colourful lanterns.

 In cities like Hoi An, Hanoi, and Ho Chi Minh City, streets are adorned with colourful lanterns, and children carry star-shaped lanterns while parading through the streets.
-The festival also features lion and dragon dances, storytelling sessions, and the sharing of mooncakes—a traditional delicacy symbolizing unity.
+The festival also features lion and dragon dances, storytelling sessions, and the sharing of mooncakes—a traditional delicacy symbolising unity.

 Hoi An is particularly famous for its Lantern Festival during the Mid-Autumn Festival, when thousands of lanterns illuminate the ancient town, creating a magical atmosphere.